A Quadrature Rule combining Control Variates and Adaptive Importance Sampling: Additional numerical results

-\textbf{Results.} Figure \ref{fig:app_BLR_real} presents the boxplots of the error $(\hat I(g) - I(g))/I(g)$ and Table~\ref{tab:BLR_real} gathers the associated numerical values.
-Observe the benefits of control variates even with polynomials of degree $Q=1$.
-When $Q=2$, the error of the AISCV2 estimator is almost equal to zero, in line with Proposition~\ref{prop:exact}.
-The MSE of the AISCV1 estimate is smaller than that of AIS by a factor ranging between $2$ and $10$, while the MSE of AISCV2 is of the order $10^{-9}$.
+\textbf{Results.} Figure \ref{fig:app_BLR_real} presents the boxplots of the error $(\hat I(g) - I(g))/I(g)$ and Table \ref{tab:BLR_real} gathers the associated numerical values.
+Observe the benefits of using control variates even with polynomials of degree $Q=1$.
+Observe that when $Q=2$, the error of the AISCV2 estimator is almost equal to zero which is in line with Proposition \ref{prop:exact}.
+Accordingly when looking at the MSE, the AISCV1 error is smaller than the AIS one by a factor ranging between $2$ and $10$ and the MSE of AISCV2 is of order $10^{-9}$.